toppa/Deko-Boko/readme.txt

 * You can have Deko Boko load its stylesheet only on pages where you use the Deko Boko contact form, so it won't be loaded unnecessarily on other pages.

-* Localization support: a dekoboko.pot file is included to enable translations to other languages (French and Spanish translations are included, but have not yet been updated for version 1.3).
+* Localization support: a dekoboko.pot file is included to enable translations to other languages.

 * A sample form is included, to help you make your own custom contact form.